msabramo/azcat/README.md

 ```
 $ pip install azcat
 ```
-As you can see, you should install Python and pip.
+As you can see, you have to install Python and pip.

 Usage
 -----